 I accidentally wrote a blog post that receives more than a million page views every year.
 For proof, type “delete mail” into Google.
 My post How to delete ALL mail messages from iPhone/iPad in one step is #1 of the 127+ million results.

+How to accidentally write a popular blog post?
 Actually, I’ve accidentally written several popular posts, and I’ve finally figured out what happened.
 Want to know what I’ve learned, so you can deliberately write popular posts?
 Read on!

 First, check out a couple more of my popular posts.